Germany Castle & Christmas Market Tour

 Oberammergau Christmas Market & Sightseeing / Ettal

-Then you can spend hours walking the landscape gardens that cover an area of about 125 acres (50 hectares) surrounded by beautiful Alpine pines.
+Then you can spend hours walking the landscape gardens that cover an area of about 125 acres (50 hectares), surrounded by beautiful Alpine pines.
 The entire Linderhof palace park is furnished with numerous buildings and follies.
 Exotic park structures include the Royal Cottage, the Moorish Kiosk, the Hundinghütte, the Gurnemanz Hermitage, and the Moroccan House.
 A special building is the artificial Venus Grotto, which is currently closed for renovation until 2024.

 Escorted 8-Day / 7-Night Castle & Christmas Market Tour